arkits/spring-boot-actuator-cli/README.md

 **Inventory Tagging**

-Complicated Inventories can be stored and queried easily with Tags.
-Each Inventory entry can have a list of string tags which can then be matched during runtime -
+Complicated Inventories can be managed and queried easily with Tags.
+Each Inventory entry can have a list of string tags associated to it.
+During runtime, pass a query tag (multiple as a comma-separated string) and sba-cli will match the Inventory appropriately.
+Refer to [config.sample.yml](./config.sample.yml) for additional details.

 ```bash
 $ ./sba-cli health -T dev,prod